ethereum/EIPs/EIPS/eip-X.md

 Upon solving the final solution,
   - All funds in the contract MUST be sent to the solver
-  - The `solved` flag shall be marked `true`
+  - The `solved` flag MUST be set to `true`
   - Subsequent transactions to commit, reveal, or add funds to the contract MUST be reverted.

 ## Rationale

-- The reason to split up the lock generation and solving into many calls is to avoid hitting the gas limit of a transaction in any one call.
-- It is estimated that less than 50,000 gas will be required to provide a solution for a single lock.
-  The funds awarded to the solver must cover this cost with a margin of error and provide an additional reward to the solver as an incentive.
+### Puzzle

+Order-finding has a known, efficient, quantum [solution](https://en.wikipedia.org/wiki/Shor%27s_algorithm#Quantum_order-finding_subroutine) but is intractable for classical computers.
+This will then reliably serve as a test for strong quantum supremacy, since having a solution to this problem should only be doable by a quantum computer.

+Fewer [qubits](https://en.wikipedia.org/wiki/Qubit) are required to solve this problem compared to the amount needed to break current cryptographic standards, so this is expected to be solvable before current security standards are breakable.
+In this was, the contract can act as a leading indicator and signal a safe moment of concern to switch to quantum-secure cryptographic schemes.

+### Bounty Funds

+Given a random, 783-bit base and a random, 784-bit modulus, 196 random solutions of byte size equal to its iteration were sent to the contract.
+The gas cost for all of these never exceeded 44,305 gas.
+Therefore, we expect a bounty of 50,000 gas to reliably cover the cost for a solver to provide a solution.

 ## Backwards Compatibility

-Does not apply as there are no past versions of a Quantum Supremacy contract being used.
+Backwards compatibility does not apply as there are no past versions of a contract of this sort.

 ## Test Cases